spatialos/gdk-for-unity/docs/reference/workflows/monobehaviour/interaction/commands/world-commands.md

   * `WorldCommands.DeleteEntity.Request request`: The command request payload.
   * `Action<WorldCommands.DeleteEntity.ReceivedResponse> callback`: Optional.
 A callback that will be called when the command response is received.

 > Do not manually delete GameObjects representing entities after sending a `DeleteEntity` command.
-[You should wait until you receive a callback on ]({{urlRoot}}/reference/workflows/monobehaviour/linking/spatialos-entities#the-creation-feature-module).
+You should wait until you receive a callback on the [`IEntityGameObjectCreator` instance]({{urlRoot}}/modules/game-object-creation/custom-usage#onentityremoved).

 ### EntityQuery